amir-original/Travel-Agency/README.md

-#Travel Agency System
+# Travel Agency System
+---
-This project is a travel agency system Defined by [sepehrNamdar](https://github.com/sepehrNamdar).
+**This project is a travel agency system Defined by [sepehrNamdar](https://github.com/sepehrNamdar) as a kata to practice the principles of software development in java programming language.**
 It aims to provide a comprehensive solution for clients to plan their trips, book reservations, manage their bookings, and perform currency conversions.

----
+**Description:**

 The Travel Agency System is a comprehensive Java-based application that enables clients to search for flights,